nitishramaraj/nitish-portfolio-final/content/authors/nitish/_index.md

 highlight_name: false
 ---

-An undergraduate student majoring in Computer Science at Vellore Institute of Technology, I am deeply passionate about leveraging technology's transformative potential.
-With a robust foundation in Web Development and Computer Vision, I'm dedicated to exploring the forefront of innovation.
-My academic journey has equipped me with a diverse skill set, encompassing the creation of intuitive user interfaces and the implementation of cutting-edge machine learning algorithms.
-Moreover, it has provided invaluable opportunities to engage in groundbreaking research and real-world internships.
-I am particularly passionate about research, having spearheaded initiatives in deep learning, where I've explored novel approaches to solving complex problems.
-In addition to my academic pursuits, I harbor a keen interest in entrepreneurship, inspired by the prospect of translating innovative ideas into tangible solutions that address real-world challenges.
-Through my academic projects and internships, I have honed my entrepreneurial mindset, fostering creativity, resilience, and a results-driven approach.
-With multiple certifications validating my expertise, I am poised to make meaningful contributions at the intersection of technology, research, and entrepreneurship.
+As an undergraduate student majoring in Computer Science at Vellore Institute of Technology, I am driven by a commitment to using technology for social good, particularly in the realm of healthcare.
+My passion lies in leveraging Web Development and Artificial Intelligence to create innovative solutions that enhance accessibility and equity in healthcare systems.
+Throughout my academic journey, I have honed my skills in building intuitive web interfaces and implementing AI-driven technologies, empowering me to tackle real-world challenges.
+I am dedicated to exploring how technology can bridge gaps in healthcare delivery, ensuring that transformative solutions are available to all.
+With a focus on impactful work, I aim to contribute to a future where technology plays a pivotal role in making healthcare more inclusive and efficient.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/nitish-ramaraj-resume-apr.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Nitish-Ramaraj-Web-Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.